Scene Study: Game with Jordana Mishory

 Game.
 You’ve probably heard this word mentioned by improv teachers and coaches a million times by now.
 But maybe you are still struggling to understand it.
 What *is* the game of the scene?
 And how do you find it, play it and heighten it?

-This six-week class will help you strengthen your understanding of game by focusing on:
+This eight-week class will help you strengthen your understanding of game by focusing on:

 - Developing a clear understanding of what is game, and how to find it

 - Clearly “framing” the game of the scene so everyone can play it